opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

     :param image: Image.

     :param keypoints: Keypoints.
 Keypoints for which a descriptor cannot be computed are removed.
-Somtimes new keypoints can be added, eg SIFT duplicates keypoint with several dominant orientations (for each orientation).
+Sometimes new keypoints can be added, for example: ``SIFT`` duplicates keypoint with several dominant orientations (for each orientation).

     :param descriptors: Descriptors.
-Row i is the descriptor for keypoint i.
+Row ``i`` is the descriptor for keypoint ``i``.

 .. ocv:function:: void DescriptorExtractor::compute( const vector<Mat>& images, vector<vector<KeyPoint> >& keypoints, vector<Mat>& descriptors ) const